Birth of a Community: Jews and the Gold Rush: Synopsis

 However, for Jews determined to follow an observant way of life, the liberal climate of California's growing cities was frustrating.
 August Helbing founded the Eureka Benevolent Society so that Jews could occupy themselves in an appropriate manner during the evening hours.
 Before the creation of the society the only option for these Jews was to spend time in the rears of their places of business, as they did not frequent betting halls or theatrical plays.

 Soon, signs of the Jewish religion were showing up all over the city of San Francisco.
 The first Jewish congregation established in the city of San Francisco celebrated Rosh Hashanah in 1849.
 Shortly afterwards a kosher butcher, local mohel service and a cemetery were established.

 As the cities and towns of California developed even further, area Jews lived with the reality of the ominous presence of intolerance.
 Various minority ethnic and racial groups living in the state were barred from bearing witness in court, which served as an impediment to their legal rights.
 This and other injustices caused the Golden State to tackle matters of discrimination much sooner than other regions in the United States, and the state thus served as a refuge for numerous Jews.

 From these widespread and uncertain Gold Rush beginnings, Northern California's unique Jewish community has continued to flourish.
 The legacy of these early Jewish '49ers is now part of the cultural fabric of the American West.

-Starting out with much questionability from various parts of the world and ending up in the middle of California's Gold Rush, the state's distinctive population of Jews up north has unceasingly thrived.
-The heritage of the pioneering gold rushers is an integral component of the enriching structure of the West Coast of the United States.